 Why Mérida is a dental tourism destination?

-- Procedures are inexpensive: Savings average two-thirds less than in the U.S. from 60% to 70% on most procedures.
-Several factors will affect the price of the procedure.
+Briefly, savings average two-thirds less than in the U.S. from 60% to 70% on most procedures.
+Notably, several factors will affect the price of the procedure.
 Type of treatment, quality of material used, and prosthesis brand will alter cost.
 Required pre-surgery procedures will increase the cost as well.

-- Based on current information: The actual cost will vary per patient.
+Not surprisinly, the actual cost will vary per patient.
 Dental care is unique to each individual.
 It’s impossible to determine the exact price for all treatments.
-Dentists need X-rays and history to determine options.
+With this in mind, dentists need X-rays and history to determine options.
 Many times more than one option is possible which affects the actual cost.

-- Mexican dentists have lower overhead: The government subsidizes many dentists’ education.
-When the student graduates, they usually repay the government through one year of free service.
-High-priced mandatory malpractice insurance is not required.
+Interestingly enough, the government subsidizes many dentists’ education.
+Therefore, when the student graduates, they usually repay the government through one year of free service.
+It’s also important to note, high-priced mandatory malpractice insurance is not required.
 The cost of living is substantially less resulting in inexpensive labor and payment for assistants.
 But consider this, since real estate is cheaper so is overhead, operating costs and office rents.